Eco-gastronomy: Projects and applications

 In a context made of a growing spread of movements, ideologies and approaches which promote critical consumption, the concept of eco-gastronomy has prepared the ground to a variety of projects.
 Starting from single actions and choices of everyone's daily life, these projects aim to create an always larger network of people who share a sustainable life style.

 As shown below, the key players are not only consumers and producers, but also, at a lower level, students, families and researchers.

-The Eco-gastronomy Initiative

-Inspired by obesity epidemic, green movement and Slow Food, The Ecogastronomy Initiative was born in 2006 from a Sue Muncaster's idea as a response to the negative consequences that industrialization caused on territories and environment.

-This initiative is based on the concept that there is a direct link between food's production and consumption and the main dilemmas of the contemporary world.
-The main purpose of Eco-gastronomy Initiative is to incentive people towards principles that will create a healthier and gastronomically richer world.

-Rather than promoting a utopian model, Eco-gastronomy Initiative focuses on the idea that every single action in life is important for a more sustainable future.
-Indeed, one of the main scope of this initiative is to show that the promoted life style can be applied by every one using the limited time and resources.

 Dual Major in Eco-gastronomy by the University of New Hampshire

 In 2006, the University of New Hampshire signed the Slow Food Agreements of Intentions and Collaborations in order to create a worldwide network of universities and research institutions to promote protection and agricultural biodiversity, support of the rights of people to self-determination with regard to food and educate civilized society and train workers in the food and agricultural sector.

 In 2008 the University of New Hampshire, in collaboration with other institutions, approved with the Board of Trustees the dual major in Eco-Gastronomy.

 The mission of this unique dual major is to provide students with the necessary skills and knowledge in order to work in an evolving food community integrating sustainable agriculture, food and nutrition following the principles of the eco-gastronomic approach.